 It's time to meet the chili of your dreams.
 Not only is this slow cooker soup a delightful twist on traditional red bean chili, but it's also absolutely delicious and seasoned with bold ingredients such as jalapenos and cumin.

 There are so many delicious ingredients in this soup, we don't know where to begin!
 Whether you come for the smooth pumpkin flavor, hearty kale, or splash of hot sauce, you'll stay for every spoonful of this slow cooker stew.

-Garam masala, literally meaning "hot" and "a mixture of spices," is a blend of common ground spices originating in North Indian and other Southern Asian cusines.
+Garam masala, which translates to "hot" and "a mixture of spices," is a blend of common ground spices originating in North Indian and Southern Asian cusines.
 Embrace the exotic spice blend in our hearty chicken stew.

 Tomatillos are a staple in Mexican cooking, adding hearty flavor to stews and salsas.
 Combine the green fruit with kidney beans, corn, and jalapeno and ancho chile peppers for a zesty slow cooker chili.

 Chili Prep Tip: Add a portion of the tomato juice to the ancho chile peppers to make blending easier.

 With indulgent ingredients like Mexican chocolate, juicy raisins, and three types of peppers, this stew is brimming with flavor.
 Serve with warm flour tortillas and your choice of toppings.

 Chile Stew Tip: Dried chiles often come in packages that contain more chiles than you need for one dish.
 However, chiles keep for at least a year when stored tightly sealed in a cool and dark place.

 Amp up traditional tomato soup with hearty chunks of carrot, onion, red pepper, tomato, and celery.
 A dash of cayenne pepper adds heat, while a basil-dumpling topper takes this soup to the next level.